Brown-University-Library/bell/README.md

     - create image object if necessary
         - update the previous metadata-only object

+- run a final check to make sure the custom-solr-index and the updated fedora data match

 - let Bell-J.C. & CIS-J.O. know when done

 ---